jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 individual  digits in  an  array-of-lists variable,  each digit  being stored without referring to its  parent number.
-The additional benefit is that this  system is compatible with the diagonal  additions of the `rectA` and `rectB` multiplication variants, while the zigzag addition is not.
+The additional benefit is that this  system is compatible with the diagonal  additions of the `gelosia-A` and `gelosia-B` multiplication  variants, while the zigzag addition is not.

 ### CSV modules and HTML modules